-Susanoo(素戔嗚) is the god of the Japanese myth.
+Susano’o (素戔嗚) is one of the god of the Japanese myth.
 In the center, a goldfish as Susano’ o fight with a eel as Yamata no orochi (八岐大蛇, eight-headed, eight-tailed serpent).
-The right gold fish is the goddess Kushinada hime (櫛名田比売).
+The gold fish on the right is as the goddess Kushinada-hime (櫛名田比売).

 A soap bubble seller walked around the city of Edo and sold the liquid for children.
 Tama-ya (玉屋) was famous for the business.

-Obon (お盆) is the Japanese traditional custom to welcom the spirits of their ancesters on August 13th and send them back on the 16th.
-In Edo Period, the girls hold hands each other, sing a song and walk on rows around the city.
+Obon (お盆) is one of the Japanese traditional custom to welcome the spirits of their ancestors on August 13th and send them back on the 16th.
+In Edo Period, girls sang a song and walked on rows around the city, holding hands each other.

 A fireman was the symbolic job for Edo.
 As a trueborn “Edokko” (Edo man), Utagawa Kuniyoshi also liked the fire and fight.
-The fireman in Edo didn’t extinguish fire with water because the wooden houses couldn’t be.
-So they destroyed the structures around the point for preventing fire from spreading out.
+The fireman in Edo didn’t extinguish fire with water because the wooden houses burnt out instantly.
+They destroyed the structures around the point for preventing fire from spreading out.